 -are a proprietary blend of ingredients or a uniquely prepared single ingredient, and are only available through the quack

--have thousands of individuals who have had dramatic improvement on the supplement and enthusiastically record their testimonial to its power
+-have thousands of individuals who have had a dramatic improvement on the supplement and enthusiastically record their testimonials to its power

--have no scientific support of efficacy or safety
+-have no scientific support for efficacy or safety

 -despite the lack of scientific data, the quack is able to list a series of seemingly valid supportive “studies”